5 Media Interview Mistakes: That Could Crucify Your Career

 Don’t hide it, highlight it.

-Comedian Craig Ferguson said, “I think that sometimes fear is God’s way of saying, paying attention to this could be fun.
+Comedian Craig Ferguson said, “I think that sometimes fear is God’s way of saying, paying attention, this could be fun.
 I’ve learned from people who are braver than I that fear is necessary, failure is necessary.
 When I talk to people and they tell me how well they are or how well they are doing I think they’re crazy and they’re failing.
 And when I talk to people and who are telling me how they feel—I’m not saying that misery is more authentic than joy, I don’t mean that.
 But I do think that sometimes self-promotion can be tiresome as I sit here talkin’ about my book.
 Which is available reasonably priced from all good outlets.”

 What I love about Ferguson is that he doesn’t wallow in any sentiment.
 He moves into the wound and then moves out of it with humor.
 And aren’t you interested in his book just from reading this one quote?
 I was.